wisp-lang/wisp/Readme.md

 ```

 The body of unless macro executes at macro expansion time, producing an `if`
 form for compilation.
 Later this is compiled as usual.
-This way the compiled JS
+This way the compiled JavaScript
 is a conditional instead of function call.

 ```clojure